Skip to Content

 • Place the dough into a lightly oiled bowl, turn once to coat the dough.
 Cover the bowl and set it aside at room temperature.

 • After 30 minutes uncover the bowl, lift one side of the dough and fold it into the middle of the dough.
 Repeat with the other three sides of the dough then flip the dough over.
-You’re basically turning the dough inside-out to redistribute the yeast.
-Cover the bowl and after 30 minutes repeat the procedure.
-Cover the bowl and after 60 minutes repeat the procedure again.
+You're basically turning the dough inside-out to redistribute the yeast.
+Cover the bowl and every 60 minutes repeat the procedure again.

-• Cover the bowl and after 60 minutes turn the dough one more time.
-By now the dough should be lively, elastic and airy.
+• After about 3 hours the dough should be lively, elastic and airy.
 If the dough is still sluggish give it another hour or two at room temperature.
 Cover tightly and refrigerate overnight or proceed with forming the baguettes to bake the same day.

 • Sprinkle a baking sheet or baguette pan generously with cornmeal.
 If you will bake on a baking stone use a baking peel or use the back of a baking sheet so you can transfer the bread to the baking stone.

 • Remove the dough from the refrigerator and dump it onto floured surface.
 Cut the dough into two pieces.
-Gently stretch each piece of dough into a 8” x 4” rectangle.
+Gently stretch each piece of dough into a 8” x 4” oval.
 Tightly roll like a jellyroll then use flat hands to roll the dough from the center out to form a 16” long baguette.

 • Place the two loaves side by side onto the baking sheet or into the baguette pan.
 Cover with a damp kitchen towel and set aside to rise until almost doubled in size, about 1 – 3 hours.
 The rising time will vary depending if the dough is cold from a night in the refrigerator.

 • Meanwhile, preheat the oven to 475 °F. If you have a baking stone put it in the oven to preheat.
 Place a shallow pan on the bottom of the oven to preheat.
-Just before putting the bread in the oven, pour a cup of hot water into the pan on the bottom of the oven and shut the door to capture the steam.
+Just before putting the bread in the oven, pour a ½ cup of hot water into the pan on the bottom of the oven and shut the door to capture the steam.

 • Transfer the loaves to a cooling rack and cool to room temperature before slicing.